Saving Up

 For these reasons, bank accounts are a smart tool for meeting your next life goal, like a holiday overseas or minor home improvements.

-Just like the name suggests, a regular premium savings plan is an easy way to maintain a savings habit by ensuring you save money on a regular basis (by paying your premiums).
+Just like the name suggests, an insurance savings plan is an easy way to maintain a savings habit by ensuring you save money on a regular basis (by paying your premiums).

-Savings plans are a low-risk wealth accumulation tool that can benefit new or cautious investors.
-It offers you better returns than that of a typical bank account, and gives some liquidity with access to cash payouts after the 2nd year.
-You may get a higher payout, depending on the performance of the participating fund of the insurer.
-Some also come with capital guaranteed at the end of the policy so you get back at least the amount you put in.
-It’s also a safer investment tool to diversify your portfolio’s risk and a less risky way of trying your hand at growing your money.
+An insurance savings plan may also come with capital guaranteed at the end of the policy, so you get back what you put in.
+It’s generally a safer investment tool to diversify your portfolio’s risk and a less risky way of trying your hand at growing your money.

-If you’re saving toward a mid-term goal, you can consider a savings plan with a policy term ranging from 10-25 years.
+If you’re saving toward a mid-term goal, you can consider an insurance savings plan with a policy term ranging from 10-25 years.
 You have the option to pay for this in a frequency that you’re comfortable with, between monthly premiums to yearly premiums (and options in between too).

-If your goal is to save for your retirement dream, park your money where it can work harder than a savings account.
-Retirement savings plans are made to bring your sketches to reality, with the added assurance of receiving a regular cash payout when you retire.
+If your goal is to save for your retirement dream, park your money where it can work hard, plans like Income Insurance’s Gro Retire Flex Pro are made to bring your retirement dreams to reality, with the added assurance of receiving a regular cash payout when you retire.

-With a retirement plan, you pay a fixed amount on a regular basis for a fixed period of time, or via a one-time payment, depending on your financial capabilities.
-You can even tailor the plan to suit your comfort level, determining your premium terms and when you want to receive your payouts.
+With such a plan, you pay a fixed amount on a regular basis for a fixed period of time, or via a one-time payment, depending on your financial capabilities.
+In some cases you can even determine your premium terms and when you want to receive your payouts.

-While there’s no telling how market performance will change over time, a retirement plan offers peace of mind by guaranteeing part of the retirement income payout.
+While there’s no telling how market performance will change over time, a plan like Gro Retire Flex Pro offers peace of mind by guaranteeing part of the retirement income payout.
 No matter how the market performs, you’ll still receive this amount when your policy pays out.
-Like regular savings plans, you also may receive more than the guaranteed return, depending on how well the insurance company’s participating funds perform.
-This is also considered to be a safer tool to diversify your portfolio risk, and ensure your retirement is still in safe hands.
+Like insurance savings plans, you may receive more than the guaranteed return, depending on how well the insurance company’s participating funds perform.

 Personal finance involves making your money grow through investments and protecting your family’s needs through life insurance.
 An investment-linked plan (ILP) can easily provide both.